paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 ## § 1641.
 Liability of assignees
 **(a) Prerequisites** Except as otherwise specifically provided in this subchapter, any civil action for a violation of this subchapter or proceeding under [section 1607 of this title](./chapter-041-consumer-credit-protection.md#section-1607) which may be brought against a creditor may be maintained against any assignee of such creditor only if the violation for which such action or proceeding is brought is apparent on the face of the disclosure statement, except where the assignment was involuntary.
 For the purpose of this section, a violation apparent on the face of the disclosure statement includes, but is not limited to (1) a disclosure which can be determined to be incomplete or inaccurate from the face of the disclosure statement or other documents assigned, or (2) a disclosure which does not use the terms required to be used by this subchapter.

-**(b) Proof of compliance with statutory provisions** Except as provided in [section 1635(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1635/c&num=0&edition=prelim), in any action or proceeding by or against any subsequent assignee of the original creditor without knowledge to the contrary by the assignee when he acquires the obligation, written acknowledgement of receipt by a person to whom a statement is required to be given pursuant to this subchapter shall be conclusive proof of the delivery thereof and, except as provided in subsection (a) of this section, of compliance with this part.
+**(b) Proof of compliance with statutory provisions** Except as provided in [section 1635(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1635/c&num=0&edition=prelim), in any action or proceeding by or against any subsequent assignee of the original creditor without knowledge to the contrary by the assignee when he acquires the obligation, written acknowledgement of receipt by a person to whom a statement is required to be given pursuant to this subchapter shall be conclusive proof of the delivery thereof and, except as provided in subsection (a), of compliance with this part.
 This section does not affect the rights of the obligor in any action against the original creditor.

 **(c) Right of rescission by consumer unaffected** Any consumer who has the right to rescind a transaction under [section 1635 of this title](./chapter-041-consumer-credit-protection.md#section-1635) may rescind the transaction as against any assignee of the obligation.